boooiil/Convert/README.md

 -a, --amount <number>
    Amount of media to convert at once.

+-as, --audiostreams <num1,num2,...>
+   Specify which audio streams to keep.
+(Default: All)

 -b, --bitrate
     Use bitrates instead of CRF.
 You can only use defined resolutions with this flag.